machakann/vim-highlightedyank/README.md

 ## Optimizing highlight duration

 If you want to optimize highlight duration, use `g:highlightedyank_highlight_duration` or `b:highlightedyank_highlight_duration`.
-Assign number of time in milli seconds.
+Assign a number of time in milliseconds.

 ```vim
 let g:highlightedyank_highlight_duration = 1000
 ```

-If a negative number is assigned, the highlight would get persistent.
+A negative number makes the highlight persistent.

 ```vim
 let g:highlightedyank_highlight_duration = -1
 ```

-When a new text is yanked, the old highlighting would be deleted.
-Or when former lines are edited, the highlighting would be deleted to prevent shifting the position, also.
+When a new text is yanked or user starts editing, the old highlighting would be deleted.

 ## Highlight coloring

-If for some reason the highlight is not visible you can redefine the `HighlightedyankRegion` highlight group like so:
+If the highlight is not visible for some reason, you can redefine the `HighlightedyankRegion` highlight group like:

 ```
 hi HighlightedyankRegion cterm=reverse gui=reverse